Dutch leader to extend 10-year rule

 The old face of the far-right, Geert Wilders, lost a few seats, but still came in third place.

-And corona-denier Thierry Baudet, also gained (7th place), while left-wing parties suffered.
+And corona-denier Thierry Baudet also gained (7th place), while left-wing parties suffered.

 The most likely result is more of the same under Rutte with D66 and other conservatives.